7 maart 2023

 Ultimately, the probation period in the Netherlands is an integral part of any employment contract and should be respected by both parties.
 This way, both employers and employees, be it someone national or Highly Skilled Migrants, can make the most of their probation period — ensuring that it is a successful experience for all involved.

 Need help?
-Dutch Employer of Record can help!
+Employer of Record in the Netherlands can help!

 At Dutch Employer of Record, we specialize in helping companies and employees with subjects that might be a bit difficult to navigate as a non native.
 Think of payroll linked activities and benefits within the Dutch system.
 We can take all the hassle and stress out of your hands and apply all necessary steps to get your employees operational in the Netherlands as soon as possible.